-The Jefferson Convention & Visitors Bureau, Inc. (JCVB) is monitoring the Coronavirus (“COVID-19”) through engagement with local and state health department officials as well the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) to stay abreast of this rapidly evolving situation.
+The Jefferson Convention & Visitors Bureau, Inc. (JCVB) continues to monitor the Coronavirus (COVID-19) through engagement with local and state health department officials as well the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).

-- We ask visitors and residents to take the necessary precautions and follow guidelines set forth by the CDC including the following:
+We encourage visitors and residents to take the necessary precautions and follow guidelines set forth by the CDC and/or the state of Louisiana, including the following:

 - Providing hand sanitizer in common areas for guests and visitors

 COVID-19 TESTING SITES in Jefferson Parish